dsf3449/AOC/readme.md

 You can sign up to participate in the Advent of Code on their website, https://adventofcode.com.

-And if you are a fan of MatPat and the theory trio - please join [our Discord](https://discord.gg/s8y9GYF), where you can find a custom leaderboard for Advent of code!
+And if you are a fan of MatPat and the theory trio - please join [the Official Game Theorists Discord](https://discord.gg/s8y9GYF), where you can find a custom leaderboard for Advent of Code!